king-r-d/lab9-MapReduceAndSpark/README.md

 10. If you get a "file already exists exception", be sure to delete the output directory named "CountData" in your working directory.

+11. If you receive strange errors, it may be the case that JDK 8 is required.
+JDK 8 needs to be downloaded and selected when you first run IntelliJ.

 <!--
 ### :checkered_flag: For credit for this part, show your TA that you have a file called part-00000 and it lists a wordcount for this file.
 -->